How To: Make Your Hair Healthy

 Well, when you wash your hair, you strip it of the essential natural oils so washing your hair more than necessary causes the oil production glands to go into overdrive.
 If you’re stripping away the natural oils too often, they try to replace it.
 So in the long term, over washing will make your hair greasier!
 Find out how often you should be washing your hair for your hair type here.

 And what are you washing your hair with?
 There’s an abundance of shampoos and conditioners on the shelves in stores, so it can feel overwhelming when it comes to choosing.
-You want a shampoo that’s paraben and sulfate-free, has high-quality ingredients, is effective at repairing damaged hair, and promotes the regeneration of hair cells and key proteins.
+You want a shampoo that’s paraben and sulphate-free, has high-quality ingredients, is effective at repairing damaged hair, and promotes the regeneration of hair cells and key proteins.

 Try Cel’s Microstem Shampoo and Conditioner - this duo protects the hair against day-to-day damage, strengthens each hair strand to prevent breakages, and encourages high cell turnover, helping hair grow thick and long!